fishdeity/iRO-Missing_Features_Additions/README.md

 11. Open iRO and test it out!
 If there any issues, you can swap back to your backup copy data.grf

 # Changelog #
-2022 Mar 26: card-enchant-prefixes.grf - added Costume Enchant Stone Box 11. maps_added_and_fixed.grf - Fixed Wave Mode and improved Jitterbug maps.
+- 2022 Mar 26:
+  - **card-enchant-prefixes.grf** - added Costume Enchant Stone Box 11.
+  - **maps_added_and_fixed.grf** - Fixed Wave Mode and improved Jitterbug maps.
-2022 Feb 27: Renamed files to read easier.
-Also added and fixed some maps to maps_added_and_fixed.grf
+- 2022 Feb 27:
+  - Renamed files to read easier.
+  - **maps_added_and_fixed.grf** - Also added and fixed some maps.
-2022 Feb 15: Added Costume Enchant Stone Box 10 to card-enchant-prefixes.grf
+- 2022 Feb 15: **card-enchant-prefixes.grf** - Added Costume Enchant Stone Box 10.
-2022 Feb 3: Added enchants for EDDA Arunafeltz and renamed DarkLord Esscences to match other enchants (dleF1 -> dleS1) to card-enchant-prefixes.grf
+- 2022 Feb 3: **card-enchant-prefixes.grf** - Added enchants for EDDA Arunafeltz and renamed DarkLord Esscences to match other enchants' patterns (dleF1 -> dleS1).
-2022 Jan 23: Added Constellation enchants hook to card art.
-Also added (custom) card art to prevent crashing in card-art-missing-added.grf
+- 2022 Jan 23:
+  - **card-enchant-prefixes.grf** - Added Constellation enchants hook to card art.
+  - **card-art-missing-added.grf** - Also added (custom) card art to prevent crashing.
-2022 Jan 22: Added Angeling Poring Shoes Constellation enchants to card-enchant-prefixes.grf
+- 2022 Jan 22: **card-enchant-prefixes.grf** - Added Angeling Poring Shoes Constellation enchants.
-2021 Dec 28: Added Evil Slayer Weapons (Devil's Tower) enchant for spell 1, etc to card-enchant-prefixes.grf
+- 2021 Dec 28: **card-enchant-prefixes.grf** - Added Evil Slayer Weapons (Devil's Tower) enchant for spell 1, etc.
-2021 Dec 25: Updated with lvl 185/65 patch.
+- 2021 Dec 25: Updated with lvl 185/65 patch.
 All issues fixed.

 # Etc #
 If interested to learn more how to use **GRF Editor**, check out a tutorial like this one: https://youtu.be/ONG9CcFcVK0